PunchThrough/bean-sdk-node/README.md

 TBD: Need to document how to build and release this bad boy as a binary file, or installer for Windows (and other platforms)

+### Windows

+Unfortunately, for now, we need to build this thing on a Windows computer.

+Prerequisites:

+1. MS Visual Studio 13 express
+2. `npm config set msvs_version 2013 --global`

 ## Platform considerations and API

 This projects main priority is building a FW updater that runs on Windows.
 However, there will be effort made to identify and implement pieces of the code that will be reusable for our long term goal of creating a X-Platform JS SDK.
 Ideally all of our GUI products (loader, LB explorer) will be consumers of the JS SDK and rewritten in Electron/React-Native.